John Locke was an English philosopher and physician, often considered as one of the greatest and most influential Enlightenment thinkers in history.

 Early Life and Education:

-Born in Somerset, England in 1932, John Locke’s father was a prominent country lawyer.
-He was raised in a rural house in Belluton.
-Locke attended the famous Westminster School in London, and was later admitted to Christ Church, Oxford.
-He acquired a bachelor’s degree in 1656 and a master’s degree in 1658.
-He also obtained a bachelor of medicine in 1674.
+Born in Somerset, England on 29 August in 1632 to Puritan parents, John Locke’s father was a prominent country lawyer and his mother was Agnes Keene.
+He was raised in a rural house in Belluton, Somerset.
+Locke attended the famous Westminster School in London where he studied Latin, Greek, Hebrew, Arabic, mathematics, and geography.
+In 1652, aged 20, he was admitted to Christ Church, Oxford where he studied the works of philosophers such as Francis Bacon and Rene Descartes.
+He obtained a bachelor’s degree in 1656 and a master’s degree in 1658.
+Later, he also received a bachelor of medicine degree in 1674.

 Contributions and Achievements: